 First, make a list of the outdoor activities and indoor activities that you want to do, and plan which activities to do according to the weather.
-See this post for 30 things to do in San Francisco.
+See more in this post: 30 things to do in San Francisco.

 Second, make a list of special events you’d like to attend.
 From theater productions to festivals, there’s always something exciting happening in the City.
 These are the events that I have my eye on:

-Zinfandel Experience at the Embarcadero and Bently Reserve
+Zinfandel Experience at Pier 27 and Bently Reserve

 California’s most famous grape will be celebrated with three days of wine tasting showcasing different styles from both well known producers and emerging wineries.
 The events include wine and food pairing, a wine seminar, and wine tasting of Zinfandel from about 100 different wineries.
 However, the events are not just about wine tasting; the mission of the organization is “to advance public knowledge of and appreciation for American Zinfandel and its unique place in our culture and history.”
 As a huge fan of Zinfandel, I plan to be there.